oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

-  > **Note**: You can also create the application using the [Micronaut Launch](https://micronaut.io/launch) in a web browser  by  and perform the following steps:
+  > **Note**: You can also create the application using the [Micronaut Launch](https://micronaut.io/launch) in a web browser and perform the following steps:
   ![Micronaut Launch](./images/micronaut.launch.png" ")
       Choose **JDK 11** as the **Java version**, Choose **example-basedb** as the **Name**, Choose **example.basedb** as the **Base Package**, Click the **Add Features** button and select the oracle, data-jdbc, flyway features, Then click **Generate** -> **Download Zip** which will download a zip file you can unzip locally with the created application.